Roti Canai Recipe

 Prepare the Work Space

 - If the dough was prepared the day ahead, let come to a warm room temperature.
-So if your kitchen is cold, place the dough in
+So if your kitchen is cold, place the dough in a warm area, or you can even microwave it for 10 second intervals.
+Warm dough is more elastic and easier to work with.

-with. - Clean a 2-inch × 2-inch surface, and coat it with a 12-inch circle (30 cm) of ghee (about 2 tablespoons).
+- Clean a 2-inch × 2-inch (5cm x 5cm) surface, and coat it with a 12-inch circle (30 cm) of ghee (about 2 tablespoons).
 Coat hands liberally with ghee.

-- Stretch the dough into a sheet; put 1 teaspoon of ghee in center of the buttered work area.
+- Stretch the dough into a sheet; put 1 teaspoon of ghee in the center of the buttered work area.

-achieve a paper thin sheet.
-It should reach about 2 feet in diameter.
-Use the tips of your fingers to smooth the thicker part paper thin. - Using two hands, fold top quarter of dough over itself, almost reaching middle of sheet.
+- Using two hands, fold the top quarter of dough over itself, almost reaching the middle of the sheet.
 Fold top edge over again to meet the top edge.
 Then repeat with other sides to create a square multi-layered square of dough about 6 to 8 inches (about 16 to 20 cm).
 Each time you fold, try to capture some air in-between layers.

 Cook the Bread

-- Heat a griddle or large saute pan over low heat.
+- Heat a griddle or large sauté pan over low heat.

 - Firmly flatten and spread one disc of dough until it is 7 inches to 8 inches in diameter or (18 to 20 cm).
 The dough will be elastic, and may pull back a little.